ashfurrow/blog/source/blog/2015-06-08-wwdc-2015-keynote-reactions.html.markdown

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Apple seems to be pushing us from developing iOS apps to engineering them.
 Really exciting times.</p>&mdash; Ash Furrow (@ashfurrow) <a href="https://twitter.com/ashfurrow/status/608049688760197122">June 8, 2015</a></blockquote>

 With their announcements of the tools and language features, Apple has shown an awareness of this distinction.
-For example, new projects include _two_ testing targets: one for unit tests, and one for UI tests.
+For example, new Xcode projects include _two_ testing targets: one for unit tests, and one for UI tests.
 They've provided UI testing tools that are _freaking amazing_ and miles ahead of anything else I've seen for iOS.

 Apps have gotten much _much_ more complicated.
 When I started, on iOS 3, it was enough to build an app that ran when the user was looking at it.
 Now we have: background modes, push notifications, background network fetch, iCloud syncing, state restoration, Today widgets, WatchKit extensions, all of which need to work on iPhones with 3.5", 4", 4.7", and 5.5" _and_ iPads at _three_ different pixel densities.